Coronary Heart Disease

 The Role of Exercise

 Regular exercise is effective in primary and secondary cardiovascular risk reduction, including in patients who are post-MI.
-Current guidelines recommend exercise intensity be aimed at achieving a heart rate of 50%-90% of maximal heart rate, based on age.
-However, growing evidence suggests that high intensity aerobic training, with heart rate maintained at 85%-95% of max is safe and may confer additional long term benefits for CHD patients participating in organized cardiac rehab programs, beginning cautiously with appropriate supervision. , In addition to aerobic training, studies indicate that resistance exercise may reduce CHD risk by lowering blood pressure, lowering LDL cholesterol, reducing body fat, and improving insulin resistance.
+Current guidelines recommend exercise intensity be aimed at achieving a heart rate of 50-90% of maximal heart rate, based on age.
+Growing evidence, however, suggests that high intensity aerobic training, with heart rate maintained at 85-95% of maximal is safe, and may confer additional long-term benefits for CHD patients participating in organized cardiac rehab programs, beginning cautiously with appropriate supervision., In addition to aerobic training, studies indicate that resistance exercise may reduce CHD risk by lowering blood pressure, lowering LDL cholesterol, reducing body fat, and improving insulin resistance.

 Current recommendations from the 2013 ACC/AHA Statement on Lifestyle therapy suggest physical activity be performed 3-4 sessions a week, lasting on average 40 minutes per session and involving moderate-to-vigorous intensity.